navinthenapster/create-simple-gui-applications/03-basic-features/README.md

 G> The widgets should arrange themselves in 3 columns horizontally, with the G> first column also containing 3 widgets stacked vertically.
 Experiment!

-You can set the spacing around the layout using `.setContentMargins`.

-…or set the spacing between elements using `.setSpacing`.
+You can set the spacing around the layout using `.setContentMargins` or set the spacing between elements using `.setSpacing`.

 ```python
 layout1.setContentsMargins(0,0,0,0)